dnvriend/akka-persistence-inmemory/README.md

 ```

 ## offset-mode
-akka-persistence-query introduces `akka.persistence.query.Offset`, an ADT that defines `akka.persistence.query.NoOffset`,
+akka-persistence-query introduces `org.apache.pekko.persistence.query.Offset`, an ADT that defines `org.apache.pekko.persistence.query.NoOffset`,
-`akka.persistence.query.Sequence` and `akka.persistence.query.TimeBasedUUID`.
+`org.apache.pekko.persistence.query.Sequence` and `org.apache.pekko.persistence.query.TimeBasedUUID`.
 These offsets can be used when using the
-queries `akka.persistence.query.scaladsl.EventsByTagQuery2` and `akka.persistence.query.scaladsl.CurrentEventsByTagQuery2`
+queries `org.apache.pekko.persistence.query.scaladsl.EventsByTagQuery2` and `org.apache.pekko.persistence.query.scaladsl.CurrentEventsByTagQuery2`
 to request and offset in the stream of events.

 Because akka-persistence-inmemory implements both the Sequence-based number offset strategy as the TimeBasedUUID strategy